Who I Met Today

 EXPERIENCE A NEIGHBORHOOD

 Strolling through Twelve South – Sip a latte at a local coffeehouse.
 Treat yourself to a bouquet of dahlias at a vintage flower truck.
 Let the kids run off steam at Sevier Park.
-Indulge in a burger, a taco, a paleta, or a Nashville-made cookie.
-Drop in one of the boutiques or a quilting store.
+Indulge in a burger, a taco, a salad, or a Nashville-made cookie.
+Drop in one of the boutiques or pick up one of my favorite locally-made candles.
 To avoid parking stress, take an Uber or Lyft.

-Walk Eat Nashville Food Tour – Karen-Lee Ryan, a former journalist, and her staff lead small groups on fun and tasty tours of neighborhoods in Nashville.
+Walk Eat Nashville Food Tour – Shannon Largen and her staff lead small groups on fun and tasty neighborhood tours in Nashville.
 My fave is the East Nashville route—lots of history in this section and hard to grasp it all when you wander on your own.
-Plus, the tour includes some of my favorite restaurants!
 You will love tasting the local food, learning the neighborhood history, and interacting with chefs.
 Book early!!
 Gift idea—great for a traveler or Nashville resident.

 EAT, DRINK, AND BE MERRY